qomarhsn/HoverBlurr-Extension/README.md

 # HoverBlurr

-A browser extension that blurs images on web pages.
-Hover over blurred images to reveal them.
+A browser extension that automatically blurs images on webpages and reveals them when you hover over them — helping you stay focused and distraction-free.

 ## What it does